Last updated: September 13, 2023

 If you reside outside of North America, your relationship is with Adobe Systems Software Ireland Limited (Adobe Ireland), which is the controller with regard to your personal information collected by Adobe, and the laws of Ireland apply.

-Please note that in order to use our Services and Software, you authorize Adobe to transfer your personal information across national borders and to other countries where Adobe and its partners operate, including the United States.
+Please note that in order to use our Services and Software, you acknowledge that Adobe will transfer your personal information across national borders and to other countries where Adobe and its partners and providers operate, including the United States.
 The privacy protections and rights of authorities to access your information in these countries may not be equivalent to those in your country.
 We will only transfer your personal information to these countries where permitted to do so by law and we will take steps intended to ensure that your personal information continues to receive appropriate protections.
-For more information, please see the section “Does Adobe transfer my personal information across national borders?” at [https://www.adobe.com/privacy/policy.html#info-transfer].
+For more information, please see the section [https://www.adobe.com/privacy/policy.html#info-transfer].

-If the content or information that you store in Adobe Services and Software contains personal information of other individuals, you must be legally permitted to share the personal information with Adobe.
+If the content or information that you store in Adobe Services and Software contains personal information of other individuals, you must be legally permitted to disclose the personal information to Adobe.

 Summary of Key Points